SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

-Drought: Precipitation in the Four Corners area averages from 6 to 15 inches per year in the elevations of 5,000 to 7,000 feet and increases dramatically up to the high montane areas that receive around 300 inches of snow per year and another 20 inches of rain.
+Drought: Precipitation in the Four Corners area averages from 6 to 15 inches per year in the elevations of 5,000 to 7,000 feet and increases dramatically up to the high montane areas that receive 200-400 inches of snow per year and another 20 inches of rain.

 But precipitation is highly erratic; few months or years are average and, in fact, some months or even years are considerably wetter or drier than average.
 The "average" precipitation is, therefore, not the "usual" precipitation.

 Plants of the Southwest are comfortable with these variations; they have evolved in and continue to thrive in these erratic conditions.
-Human beings are not comfortable with varying precipitation levels; they want a consistent water supply for boating on their reservoirs and watering their lawns and golf courses.
+Human beings are not comfortable with varying precipitation levels; they want a consistent water supply for boating, watering lawns, and golfing.

-Drought is made harsher by three factors: hard freezes in June and high winds and above normal temperatures which evaporate snow from the mountains and water from reservoirs.
+Drought is made harsher for human beings by three factors: hard freezes in June, high winds, and above normal temperatures which evaporate snow from the mountains and water from reservoirs.
 Less snow means less water in the rivers, which means less water in the river-fed reservoirs.
 There will then be less irrigation water, fewer crops to feed the cattle, less cattle money for purchases at local businesses, less tax money collected and thus less money for road repairs, schools, health care, golf courses.